damadei/StorageDrainer/README.md

 # **Building from Sources**
 To build the project from the sources:

+Make sure you have Java 8+, Maven and Git installed and on the path.

 1. Clone the project from the sources
     `git clone https://github.com/damadei/StorageDrainer`